Sky Mobile review 2021

 By Dan Howdle | Tuesday, April 20th 2021

 Sky came rather late to the party with the launch of Sky Mobile: it only started providing phone services at the beginning of 2017, and at first only offered SIM-only plans.
 But how does it fare in 2021?

-Sky Mobile promotes itself on being unusually flexible, with features such as the ability to roll over data from month to month and store it for up to three years, as well as the option of changing your plan at will.
-You can even swap your phone for a different model halfway through a two-year contract.
+Sky Mobile promotes itself on being unusually flexible, with features such as the ability to roll over data from month to month and store it for up to three years, as well as the option of changing your data plan at will and swapping your handset mid-contract.

 The company says it came up with its flexible service offerings after interviewing tens of thousands of people about what they liked and disliked about existing mobile phone plans.
 And the conclusion, says Sky, is that customers wanted to be able to adjust their plans at will and avoid paying for things they don't need.
 So did the company get it right?
 Is Sky Mobile all it's cracked up to be?
 Let's take a look.